ajaykammardi/etl-pipeline/README.md

 #### Step 1: Initial Setup DAG (One Time JOB)
 Click on the initial_data_load_dag to view the current state and click on Trigger DAG.

 Pipeline would setup target DB (Postgres) and Source DB (MongoDB).
-It would create all the initial tables and load initial data.
+It would create all the initial tables and initial data.
 ![Step1](read-me-images/Step1.png)

 #### Step 2: ETL Pipeline